niekwit/CRISPR-tools/README.md

   -m N, --mismatch N    Number of mismatches (0 or 1) allowed during alignment -a {mageck,bagel2}, --analysis {mageck,bagel2}
                         Statistical analysis with MAGeCK or BAGEL2.
+Default is MAGeCK -f <FDR value>, --fdr <FDR value>
+                        Set FDR cut off for MAGeCK hits (default is 0.25) -c <CCLE cell line>, --cnv <CCLE cell line>
-Default is MAGeCK -c, --cnv             Activate CNV correction for MAGeCK/BAGEL2 -g, --go              GO analysis with DAVID
+                        Activate CNV correction for MAGeCK/BAGEL2 with given cell line --go                  Gene set enrichment analysis with enrichR

 ```
 To start an analysis, for example with the Bassik whole-genome CRISPR library, navigate to main analysis folder in the command line and run:

 > `crispr.py -l bassik -r -t max`

 This initiates a run that will rename your samples according to `rename.config`, allows no mismatches during alignment, will use all available CPU threads for the analysis, and uses MAGeCK for statistical analysis.
+The FDR cut off to determine significant hits is set at 0.25, and can be changed with the `-f/--fdr` flag.
 If you also want to use BAGEL2 for statistical analysis afterwards, simply run:

 > `crispr.py -l bassik -a bagel2`